itsclem/Legal-escrow-/README.md

                                                               fee_receiver_email: "bill@thebananashop.com")
 #=> payment_request now has a payment_request_key to keep track of how the payment request is going.
 ```

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing